 During the match Schmeling bided his time until Stribling slowed up, and then delivered a staggering right-hand punch in the 9th round.
-In the 10th round, Schmeling decked his opponent, who regained his footing by the 9 count, but the referee declared Schmeling the victor.
+In the 15th round, Schmeling decked his opponent, who regained his footing by the 9 count, but the referee declared Schmeling the victor with 14 seconds left.
 The Cleveland fight was the summit of Stribling's career, as he died from injuries received in a motorcycle accident in 1933.

 Grabowski, John J. Sports in Cleveland: An Illustrated History (1992).